Private members-only forum

 did you pay by credit card by any chance? if so dispute the charge immediately. banks take contractor fraud seriously

 If his license is active, thats actually good news for you.
-Means he has a bond you can potentially claim against, and the board has more leverage.
+Means he has a bond you can potentially claim against or whatever, and the board has more leverage.

 One more thing - check your homeowners insurance.
 Some policies have coverage for contractor fraud/theft.
 Long shot but worth a call.

 And don't beat yourself up.
 These guys are professionals at this.
 Good reviews are easy to fake and they know exactly how to seem legitimate.
-The fact that you have a signed contract and documentation puts you in a better position than most.
+The fact that you have a signed contract and documentation puts you in a better position than most just saying.

 UPDATE: I won my small claims case!
 The contractor never showed up to court so I got a default judgment for the full $15K plus filing fees.